What is a Personal Loan With a Cosigner?

 Cons:

-Cosigners could be responsible for the full loan amount if the borrower defaults.
+Cosigners could be responsible for the full remaining loan amount if the borrower defaults.
 Cosigning a personal loan can also increase your debt-to-income ratio, a factor lenders consider when approving you for loans or lines of credit.

 If you want to be removed as a cosigner later, this can be difficult.
-And if the primary borrower is unable to make their payments, this can damage your credit score, and the personal relationship.
+And if the primary borrower is unable to make their payments, this can damage your credit score, and possibly the personal relationship.

 Does being a cosigner affect your credit?